Cheukyui/Question-Generation_FYP/README.md

 how is it determine birth order
 ```

 Another function within this python script is available if the user wants to extract the most dissimilar generated questions compared to the input English question.
-This function can be activated by calling the function like this below:
+This function can be activated by calling the function like this below where **_eng_qns_** refers to the original input English question, **_unique_list(seg_sentence)_** refers to the unique list of generated questions and **_k_** refers to the top 'k' questions with the most sentence difference with the original input question:
 ```
-similarity_list(eng_qns, unique_list(seg_sentence))
+similarity_list(eng_qns, unique_list(seg_sentence), k)
 ```

 #### Input: Text File of English Questions